RaunoT/plex-rewind/README.md

 - 🔗 Integrates with [Overseerr](https://overseerr.dev) & [Tautulli](https://tautulli.com).
 - 🔐 Log in with Plex - uses [NextAuth.js](https://next-auth.js.org) to enable secure login and session management with your Plex account.
 - 🚀 PWA support - installable on mobile devices and desktops thanks to [Serwist](https://github.com/serwist/serwist).
+- 🐳 Easy deployment - run the application in a containerized environment with [Docker](https://www.docker.com).
 - ⭐ All of this and more - powered by [Next.js](https://nextjs.org).

 Keep an eye on the [issues page](https://github.com/RaunoT/plex-rewind/issues) to see what new features have already been requested or to make your own request!